 According to sbj.net, the deal with Kevin O’Leary didn’t close after the show.
 Potentially Kevin changed his mind about the valuation once the cameras stopped rolling.
 Nevertheless, the publicity was positive for sales.

 StepNpull’s sales have slowed down dramatically and are making around $1 million in annual revenue.
-More than likely, revenue will drop below the million dollar mark in 2023.
-Currently, the business is worth an estimated $8 million.
+More than likely, revenue dropped below the million dollar mark in 2024.
+The business is currently worth an estimated $8 million.